 - keeping the noise down early in the morning

 - not walking / riding through someone else's campsite

 - cleaning up after themselves in the shower block and camp kitchen

-Hopefully others in the campground inclined to party after dark will show the same consideration and courtesy to you and your kids!
+Hopefully others in the campground inclined to party after dark will show the same consideration and courtesy to you and your family!

 5: Prioritise Health and Safety

-Camping is lots of fun for kids, but it isn’t without its inherent safety risks.
-To minimise these risks, here are some health and safety tips for camping with kids:
+Camping is lots of fun, but it isn’t without its inherent safety risks.
+To minimise these risks:

 - Maintain a well-equipped first-aid kit that is stocked up before each camping trip.